Simonton, D. K. (2002).

 To a certain extent the emergence of notable psychologists may depend

 on intellectual movements or trends within psychology itself.
-This possibility
+This

-as a scientific enterprise.
+about psychology’s status as a scientific enterprise.

 Chapter 14.
 External Milieu (notes)